Building Munipack from a source code

 The phase will work under any supported system.
 C++ and Fortran compilers and appropriate development libraries needs to be installed, of course.

-There is limited possibility to fit the installation according to your needs.
+There is possibility to fit the installation according to your needs.
 Running of the command

 ./configure --help